burch-cm/arbanlon/journal/session0.md

 ## Introduction

-My name is Arkosh Korvash, and I was raised as a monk of Majere, although by the time I was born, the gods had long since abandoned the world.
-Or so we thought.
+My name is Arkosh Korvash.
+I am a monk, explorer, seeker of truth, and cleric of the Silver Dragon God, Paladine.

-![Arkosh Kovash, Monk of Majere and Cleric of Paladine](../arkosh/Arkosh1.jpeg)
+![Arkosh Kovash, Wild Monk and Cleric of Paladine](../arkosh/Arkosh1.jpeg)

-I come from the Astivar Mountains, near the wilds of Nordmaar, and as a child I was taken in by the monks of Lahue when my village was raided by a war band of ogres.
+I come from the Astivar Mountains on Krynn, near the wilds of Nordmaar, and as a child I was taken in by the monks of Lahue when my village was raided by a war band of ogres.

 When I was little, I lived with dozens of other monks, servants, children, and refugees in an old monastery of Majere near the northern